 Culture / Entertainment

-Meow Wolf to Bring Its Otherworldly Immersive Art Experience to Texas
+First Look — Meow Wolf Brings Its Otherworldly Immersive Art Experience to Texas

 Since debuting its original immersive art experience, House of Eternal Return, in Santa Fe in 2016, Meow Wolf has become one of the biggest attractions in New Mexico.
 It became so popular that the U.S.-based arts and entertainment company expanded to Las Vegas (Omega Mart) and Denver (Convergence Station) in 2021.
-Now, after digitally teasing something new for Texas, Meow Wolf is officially announcing its next move and doubling down on the Lone Star State with locations in both Grapevine and Houston.
+And after digitally teasing something new for Texas last summer, Meow Wolf officially announced its next move — doubling down on the Lone Star State with locations in both Grapevine and Houston.

-The first of the transportive Texan experiences is set to debut at Grapevine Mills (just 24 miles northwest of Dallas) on July 14, and will be named “The Real Unreal.”
+The first of the transportive Texan experiences is set to debut at Grapevine Mills (just 24 miles northwest of Dallas) on Friday, July 14, and is named “The Real Unreal.”

 Each Meow Wolf city has a different theme, but the idea remains the same — to immerse guests into another world of wonder and exploration.
-I’ve been lucky to visit both the Santa Fe and Denver locations, spending hours wandering different rooms and exploring secret passages.
+I’ve been lucky to visit the Santa Fe, Las Vegas, and Denver locations, spending hours wandering different rooms and exploring secret passages.

 Swipe